 The FULL assessment process

 An initial assessment usually takes between 1½ and 2½ hours dependent upon age and ability level.
 It is essential that at least one parent or guardian attend the assessment and you may ask any questions you have at any time.
 Much of the assessment is fun and takes place in an informal atmosphere.
-You will find that by being there you can learn more about what your child is experiencing every day.
+You will find that by being there you can learn more about what you or your child is experiencing every day.
 The different parts of the assessment will be discussed and explained.
 This helps to give you a powerful insight as well as understanding how you can help your child to find things easier day to day.

 A full report will be written explaining the findings of the assessment and any recommendations.
 You can then decide if you wish to go ahead with any programmes.

-HEARING & AUDITORY PROCESSING ASSESSMENT
+AUDITORY PROCESSING ASSESSMENT

 Needing to have directions or information repeated